tmckayus/katacoda/ai-machine-learning/certifai-notebook/02-notebook-instructions.md

 Before you go on, there are a few things you should know.

-The notebook url will open another browser tab.
+When you connect to the notebook, it will open in another browser tab.
 Just click back to the current tab if you need to refer to the instructions.

 You will be presented with some preloaded files.